AY-Studio/alliant-html/context.md

 # Current Status

-- Created the `AY AIP Base` WordPress theme that mirrors the original static HTML site.
+- `AY AIP Base` theme mirrors the exported HTML (header/nav, `#swup`, footer) across all main pages.
-- Imported the exact HTML markup for Home, About, Insights, Contact, Terms, and Privacy into the demo importer so starters render identically.
-- Built ACF-powered blocks (hero, card grids, stats, CTA, contact, team) but the pages currently ingest full-page HTML rather than assembling from individual blocks.
+- Demo importer seeds Home/About/Insights/Contact/Terms/Privacy/Blocks with the exact HTML snippets plus menus, `/news/{slug}` permalinks, and sample posts.
-- Added Swup + AOS transitions, sticky/shrinking navbar, Google Fonts, and fallback logos.
+- Swup + AOS transitions, sticky/shrinking navbar, Classic Editor enforcement, and fallback logos are in place; the nav background color is theme-configurable.
-- Implemented menu import/reset logic, news permalinks (`/news/{slug}/`), Classic Editor enforcement, and dummy posts.
-- Customizer/Theme Settings now control typography and nav background color via CSS variables.
+- Fonts now pull from Google Fonts via the official API (requires API key in Theme Settings) with a searchable dropdown in both Customizer and Theme Settings.
+- Blocks Library demo page includes hero variants, Product Offerings, Team Grid, etc., giving us a reference for future blockization.
+- News archive (`/news/`) uses the Swup hero layout; single posts use the exported article markup including share buttons.

 # Next Steps

-1. **Componentize the HTML**
+1. **Componentize Page Sections**
-   - Break the homepage sections (hero, values, offerings, stats, CTA) into re-usable ACF block templates.
+   - Convert each static section (hero, values, product offerings, stats, CTA, team, etc.) into discrete ACF blocks / block patterns so pages are assembled from components instead of raw HTML.
-   - Repeat the process for About, Insights grid, Contact intro, Terms/Privacy layouts.
-2. **Page Builder Assembly**
-   - Convert each page (Home/About/Contact/News) to use block patterns/flexible content rather than full HTML dumps.
-   - Ensure importer assembles the page using the new blocks so editors can reorder/remove sections.
-3. **Finalize Block Field Groups**
-   - Audit existing ACF fields to match actual markup needs (icons, images, copy, CTAs).
-   - Add any missing blocks (e.g. product offerings cards, values carousel) as needed.
+   - Ensure those blocks mirror the HTML reference 1:1 to preserve styling.
+2. **Rebuild Pages via Blocks**
+   - Recreate Home/About/Contact/Insights/Blocks pages using the new blocks or flexible-content layouts, and update the importer to place those blocks rather than dumping HTML.
+3. **CMS Enhancements**
+   - Add any missing global settings (e.g., nav CTA, section backgrounds) to Theme Settings.
-4. **Documentation/Polish**
+4. **Documentation & QA**
-   - Update README/theme docs to explain block usage and Theme Settings.
+   - Update README/theme docs to explain how to use the new blocks, Theme Settings, and importer workflow.
-   - Re-run QA (Swup transitions, nav shrink, Gutenberg off, responsive checks) after refactor.
+   - Regression test Swup transitions, sticky nav, Gutenberg disablement, and responsive layouts after the refactor.